txtx/surfpool/README.md

 `surfpool` uses the low level `solana-svm` API through the excellent wrapper [LiteSVM](https://github.com/LiteSVM/litesvm).
 This approach provides greater flexibility and significantly faster boot times.

-`surfpool` is also available as a library on crates.io - facilitating its integration in other projects.

 ### Getting Started

 Install `surfpool` from homebrew: